iac-oslo/avnm-labs/docs/labs/lab-06/index.md

 Ping is not responding, because now traffic between spoke VMs is being routed through the Azure Firewall.
 By default, the Azure Firewall denies all traffic that is not explicitly allowed.
 Let's check Azure Firewall logs.

-Initial IaC deployment script configured that all Azure Firewall Diagnostic logs are sent to `law-westeurope-avnm-labs` Log Analytics workspace (LAW) and it's configured to use Resource specific LAW tables.
+Initial IaC deployment script configured that all Azure Firewall Diagnostic logs are sent to Resource specific tables of `law-westeurope-avnm-labs` Log Analytics workspace (LAW).
 Let's check Network rules logs.

 Navigate to `Azure Portal > Log Analytics workspaces > law-westeurope-avnm-labs > Logs` and run the following query.
 Make sure that you are in `KQL mode`